longtermrisk/marltoolbox/README.md

 ## Install marltoolbox
 git clone https://github.com/longtermrisk/marltoolbox.git
-## Here, you may need to provide github authentication (email and password)
 cd marltoolbox

-## Here are different installation to support different algorithms
+## Here are different installation instructions to support different algorithms
 ### Vanilla
 pip install -e .
 ### LOLA: If you are planning to use LOLA then run instead: